Nelly

 👶 Can be tested with children

-❄ What makes Nelly special: Nelly has a slightly deformed front leg, which is a birth defect.
-She doesn't let this get in the way of playing or trying to climb on to your lap!
+❄ What makes Nelly special: Nelly has a deformed front leg, which is a birth defect.
+When she gets very happy and excited, she waves her bad leg in the air for you!

-Little Nelly was born on the streets and grew up amongst a pack of stray dogs being fed and looked after by local animal lovers.
-Her front paw is deformed, a birth defect which can't be treated, but which doesn't get in the way of her being a happy, playful pup!
+Nelly came into our care in the spring of 2023.
+She was born on the streets and grew up amongst a pack of stray dogs being fed and looked after by local animal lovers.
+Her front paw is deformed, a birth defect which unfortunately can't be treated.
 Because she needed extra care and protection, the people feeding the dogs let her live in the garden of their residential site, but this caused problems with the other residents.
 Some of the neighbours were so disturbed by little Nelly being in their shared garden, that they threatened to take her to the municipality shelter.
 Government shelters in Turkey are a hotbed of diseases, and most puppies don't make it out alive.
-Desperate to find a safe spot for her and give her a chance at having a good life, they asked me to take her.
+Desperate to find a safe spot for her and give her a chance at having a good life, they asked us to take her.

 TThe dogs arrive in their homes microchipped, up to date on their Rabies and Mixed vaccinations, spayed/neutered, dewormed and deflead and tested for Heartworm, Ehrlichia, Leishmania and Anaplasma.
 The dogs visit the vets for a final health check before they travel.
 If needed, their teeth are cleaned and X-Rays are taken of any potential areas of concern.
 Any concerns or potential health issues we are aware of will be communicated with you beforehand.